Ser vs. Estar

 La fiesta es en mi casa.
 (The party is at my house.)

-In Spanish, death is seen as an ongoing action, not a permanent state, so you use estar to talk about being dead.
+Intriguingly, death in Spanish is seen as an ongoing action, not a permanent state, so estar is used to talk about being dead.

 Physical and mental conditions are described using estar.
-Things that are likely to vary over several hours, days, or even years can be conditions
+Things that are likely to vary over several hours, days, or even years can be fall into this category.

 How a person is feeling at a certain moment is described using estar.